zhangying815/censoredGP/README.md

 ## Introduction

-The **censoredGP** repository provides R scripts for fitting Gaussian Process (GP) regression models with right-censored responses.
+The **censoredGP** repository provides R scripts for fitting Gaussian Process (GP) regression models with right-censored responses, with a particular focus on scalable computation for large datasets.
 Censored responses occur when the true latent response is only partially observed because it exceeds a known censoring threshold.
 Such data arise in many scientific applications, including engineering reliability,